Frequently Asked Questions

 -

-The short answer is no - not after school or on the weekends.
-There would be no place on-campus available to kids, as the football field is in constant use by the school and rented to leagues, or even nearby.
-The closest open outdoor space would be the playground at Montrose, which is a 15-20+ minute walk across Main from Cassingham.
+The short answer is no. The closest outdoor space would be the playground at Montrose, which is a 15-20+ minute walk across Main from Cassingham.
 That is not realistic for elementary school students who just want to run around with their friends after school.

 Central Bexley is unique in that it does not have a city park.